emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-2.md

 ## Module names, constraints, method names & tests

+Following module names will be used:
+* `Assignment.*` (In order to avoid confusion between AssignmentOne, Two.
+Three, ...)
+  * `Assignment.RateLimiter` name registered under its module name.
+  * `Assignment.CoindataRetrieverSupervisor` name registered under its module name.
+  * `Assignment.CoindataSupervisor` (Yes, there are 2 supervisors here!) not name registered.
+  * `Assignment.CoindataRetriever` not name registered.
+  * `Assignment.ProcessManager` name registered under its module name.
+  * `Assignment.HistoryKeeperWorkerSupervisor` name registered under its module name.
+  * `Assignment.HistoryKeeperSupervisor` (Yes, there are 2 supervisors here!) not name registered.
+  * `Assignment.HistoryKeeperWorker` not name registered.
+  * `Assignment.HistoryKeeperManager` name registered under its module name.
-* TODO method names -> this should just be refactoring of your method names.
+* TODO method names `18 November` -> this should just be refactoring of your method names.
 * TODO tests -> I'll provide **_indicative_** tests, which can be adjusted based on your implementation.

+## Additional constraint

+In order to score 50% on this PE, you need to make sure that the functionality of the first assignment works completely.
+This includes adjusting your timeframe when there are 1000 records!